How to Apply for the Spain Digital Nomad Visa

 Jale

-The digital nomad visa is a new visa type that is currently being considered by the Spanish government to allow non-EU citizens to easily live and work remotely from Spain.
+The digital nomad visa's a new visa type that allows non-EU citizens to easily live and work remotely from Spain.

-The Spanish government is considering launching this visa in 2022 as part of the Startup Act, a draft law meant to encourage investments, attract international talent, and generate tax revenue.
+The Spanish government approved it in 2022 as part of the Startup Act, a law meant to encourage investments, attract international talent, and generate tax revenue.
 If granted, it’ll be issued for a year and can be extended if the requirements are maintained.

 Benefits of becoming a digital nomad in Spain

-This digital nomad visa is best for those who can and want to work remotely, whether it’s as a freelancer or a full-time employee of a company that is not based in Spain.
+This digital nomad visa's best for those who can and want to work remotely, whether it’s as a freelancer or a full-time employee of a company that's not based in Spain.

 Some of the benefits of applying for the digital nomad visa include: